Pneumocystis jirovecii: Lifecycle

 The complete lifecycles of any of the species of Pneumocystis are not known, but presumably all resemble the others in the genus.
 The terminology follows zoological terms, rather than mycological terms, reflecting the initial misdetermination as a protozoan parasite.
-It is an extracellular fungus.
+This species is an extracellular fungus.
 All stages are found in lungs and because they cannot be cultured ex vivo, direct observation of living Pneumocystis is difficult.
 The trophozoite stage is thought to be equivalent to the so-called vegetative state of other species (such as Schizosaccharomyces pombe), which like Pneumocystis, belong to the Taphrinomycotina branch of the fungal kingdom.
-The trophozoite stage is single-celled and appears amoeboid (multilobed) and closely associated with host cells.
+The trophozoite stage is single-celled, appears amoeboid (multilobed), and is closely associated with host cells.

 Globular cysts eventually form that have a thicker wall.
 Within these ascus-like cysts, eight spores form, which are released through rupture of the cyst wall.
 The cysts often collapse, forming crescent-shaped bodies visible in stained tissue.
 Whether meiosis takes place within the cysts, or what the genetic status is of the various cell types, is not known for certain.